tjworks/angoose/README.md

 ![Angoose Remote Method Invocation](https://www.lucidchart.com/publicSegments/view/52dbe203-1508-4b43-b6cb-5c020a00d361/image.png)

-## 4. Models and Services
+## 4. Angoose Module
 ==========================

 Wah, you say, so I can use every NPM module out there in my front end?

 Unfortunately, no. Server side modules will not be automatically become avaialbe to the client side.
-Not until you register your module as one of the `Model` or `Service` class.
+And really you only want to make those modules with database/filesystem or other external IO operations available to the front end.
+For instance, Mongoose models or other database oriented service modules are good usa case of Angoose modules.

-Note by saying "class" it really is a constructor function in Javascript.
+Only modules registered with Angoose will be exported to client side(hence the term `angoose module`).
+To register a module:

-- A `Model` currently means a Mongoose model(not Mongoose schema, but the return value of `mongoose.model()` call).
-Mongoose models are automatically registered as Angoose Model.
+- For Mongoose models, just make sure you set your `module.exports` to the return value of `mongoose.model()` call.
-- A `Service` is just a plain constructor function.
-You must call `angoose.service('ServiceName', serviceFunc)` to register with Angoose.
+- For other modules, call `angoose.module(name, func_or_object)` to register your service module. (angoose.service() is still supported and does same thing)

-All the model or service files must be located under one of the directories specified by `modeldir` option used when init Angoose. `modirDir` accepts string or array of directory names.
+And for either case, make sure Angoose knwo where to find your model files by using the `modelDir` configuration.

 There are a couple of exmaples under `angoose/models` directory for reference.